dvreeze/yaidom/docs/someXmlGotchas.rst

 Then there are empty tags and non-empty tags without any children.
 When to use what?
 It may matter, for example in the case of
 XHTML where the script tag must be non-empty.

+There is also the choice of leaving data out by either using the xsi:nil attribute, or by simply leaving the element out.

-Thinking in terms of "programming language types", such as Maps, Lists, Sets etc. it is often not clear from an XML document which is which, without validating against a schema.
+Thinking in terms of "programming language types", such as Maps, Lists, Sets etc. it is usually not clear from an XML document which is which, without validating against a schema.
 In the XML document a parent element may have several children, but without consulting the schema it is hard to tell if the order of child elements matters, how many of them may occur, etc. This does not make XML ideal for representation of data.